sheng1993/frcnn-from-scratch-with-keras/README.md

 ```

 ## Labeling tools.
-You can do labeling with tools like Labelme.
+You can do labeling with tools.
+I highly recommend Labelme, which is easy to use.

 https://github.com/wkentaro/labelme